flipxcrsp/Kojo_Product_Observations/README.md

 * suppliers
 * leadership

-That visibility becomes increasingly valuable as companies scale.
+That visibility is valuable, especially as companies scale.

 ---

-### Network & Ecosystem Effects
+### Network & Ecosystem

-Kojo appears to be building an operational ecosystem connecting:
+Kojo is building a network:

 * contractors
 * suppliers